AlvaroTorresMartos/ObMetrics/README.md

 ## Overview

-This repository provides essential information about ObMetrics, a free Shiny app designed to streamline the calculation of **outcomes** related to **Metabolic Syndrome** in **pediatric populations**.
-Please note, it is part of a manuscript that is being prepared for submission to a scientific journal.
-The app is in **beta**, and ongoing improvements are being made based on feedback from users.
+This repository provides essential information about ObMetrics, a free and user-friendly Shiny app currently in its **alpha version**, designed to streamline the calculation of **outcomes** related to **Metabolic Syndrome** in **pediatric populations**.
+The app is part of a manuscript submitted to a scientific journal and is under continuous development.
+As an alpha release, it is being actively improved based on user feedback to ensure its reliability and functionality.

 ## Usage